How would you describe Putney High Junior School?

 Are there activities before and after school?

-We offer over 70 co-curricular activities that take place before and after school, from pottery, judo and coding to chess and touch typing.
+We offer over 70 co-curricular activities that take place before and after school, from pottery, judo and coding to chess, touch typing and fencing.
 There is also a full range of sports and music activities.

-SuperClubs run breakfast and after school clubs during term time.
-Breakfast club starts at 7.30am and after school club until 6pm.
-They include a range of activities with breakfast and snacks included.
+SuperClubs run breakfast and after-school clubs during term time.
+Breakfast club starts at 7.30am and after-school club until 6pm.
+They include a range of activities to keep children entertained, with breakfast and snacks included.

 Do you have a school bus?